 My wife has been a big fan of this type of soup for a long time, but this is only the first or second time I’ve attempted to make it for her myself.
 Fortunately, it turned out so well that I had to record the recipe for the future.
-To make it fancier, you can leave out the sour cream and cheese and instead add these as a garnish in individual bowl, along with a small sprig of cilantro.
+To make it fancier, you can garnish it with sour cream, grated cheese, diced avocado, tortilla chips, and/or chopped fresh cilantro.

 - 1 medium onion, chopped

 - 1 cup fresh zucchini, diced